 Within 15-20 minutes, you will be called back to the window, your passport will be handed to you with the extra 30 day permission to stay stamp inside it, and that’s it.
 You are now allowed to stay an extra 30 days in Thailand.

 Please also note, if you should need to stay longer, you will have to leave the country and go to a neighboring country like Malaysia or Cambodia in order to get another 60 day visa.
-This normally requires a 2-3 day trip.
+This normally requires a two to three-day trip.

 Thailand’s visa laws are not perfect, by any stretch of the imagination.
 They make it quite difficult for people to stay in Thailand longer than 60 days, which is also why they are losing a lot of tourists to countries like Malaysia, where you get an immediate 90 days upon arrival at the airport and can apply for a second 90 days within Malaysia.
 But, it’s not that difficult to get 90 days total in Thailand, if you simply follow the above instructions.